almazrafi/Fugen/README.md

 for example `Sources/Assets.xcasset/Colors` and `Sources/Assets.xcasset/Images`.

 #### Formats
-For Xcode projects, it is recommended to use vector PDF format without additional scaling factors, for that it is enough not to specify the `format` and `scales` parameter.
+For Xcode projects, it is recommended to use PDF format without additional scaling factors, for that it is enough not to specify the `format` and `scales` parameter.

 There is no point to use SVG for Xcode projects, as it only could be used in other platforms (for example in Android).